Skip to content

 • Severe complication of Plasmodium falciparum infection affecting the central nervous system

-• Characterized by impaired consciousness, seizures, and coma
+• Characterised by impaired consciousness, seizures, and coma

 • Diagnosis based on clinical presentation, blood smears, and neuroimaging findings